 - Stock bonus, pension, or profit sharing trusts exempt under R&TC Section 17631 with unrelated business income of \$1,000 or more. - 2.
 Form 100, Corporation Franchise or Income Tax Return, must be filed by: - Political organizations (exempt under R&TC Section 23701r) with taxable income in excess of \$100.
 There is no requirement to file Form 199. - Homeowners' associations (exempt under R&TC Section 23701t) with homeowners' association nonexempt gross income in excess of \$100.
 Form 100 must be filed whether or not Form 199 is required to be filed.
 See General Instruction D, Homeowners' Associations. - Some mutual and cooperative organizations that are exempt under federal law but not exempt under California law. - Form 565, Partnership Return of Income, must be completed by all religious or apostolic organizations described in R&TC Section 23701k, and attached to Form 199. - 4.
 The organization must file federal Form 1099 series information returns with the FTB as well as the IRS to report certain payments made or received by your organization.
-Reportable payments include, but are not limited to:

-- All amounts paid to an attorney whether or not the services are performed for the payer, and all amounts paid by a broker or barter exchange. - Payments exceeding \$10 annually for interest (earned) and dividends. - Payments exceeding \$600 annually for compensation for services that are not subject to withholding, commissions, fees, prizes and awards, payments to independent contractors, rents, royalties, legal services (whether or not the payee is incorporated), interest (such as interest charged for late payment), and pensions. - Cash payments over \$10,000 received in a trade or business.
+Reportable payments include, but are not limited to: - All amounts paid to an attorney whether or not the services are performed for the payer, and all amounts paid by a broker or barter exchange. - Payments exceeding \$10 annually for interest (earned) and dividends. - Payments exceeding \$600 annually for compensation for services that are not subject to withholding, commissions, fees, prizes and awards, payments to independent contractors, rents, royalties, legal services (whether or not the payee is incorporated), interest (such as interest charged for late payment), and pensions. - Cash payments over \$10,000 received in a trade or business.

-For more information, see the IRS General Instructions for Forms 1099, 1098, 5498, and W2-G; federal Publication 1220, Specifications for Filing Forms 1098, 1099, 5498, and W-2G Electronically or Magnetically; form FTB 4227A, Guide to Information Returns Filed With California; and form FTB 8305, Reporting Requirements for Forms 1098, 1099, 5498, W-2G.
+For more information, see the IRS General Instructions for Forms 1099, 1098, 5498, and W2-G; federal Publication 1220, Specifications for Filing Forms 1097 BTC, 1098, 1099, 3921, 3922, 5498, 8935, and W-2G Electronically and form FTB 4227A, Guide to Information Returns Filed With California.